 A compelling and entertaining guide, Jonglez leads the reader on an intrepid tour of obscure museums, forgotten monuments and phantom metro stations, providing maps and plenty of interesting facts to set the scene.

 By far one of the most evocative addresses in the book is La Pagode Cinema – a cinema hidden within a Japanese Pagoda in the middle of Paris.
 Located on 57 rue de Babylone, the cinema dates back to 1931, but its story begins much earlier.
 According to Secret Paris, Francois-Émile Morin, the owner of the Bon Marché department store gifted the pagoda to his wife in the late 1800s.
 When the couple later parted, she decided to sell the building.
+Here at american maid service of tumwater, wa, we`ve developed a detail-oriented house cleaning to help you keep your home in great shape.
 The pagoda subsequently became a film theatre, screening classics and new wave cinema.
 These days, the building is undergoing renovation, with plans to re-open post Covid-19 restrictions with the addition of two extra theatre halls which are set to be located underground.

 Similarly intriguing is the tale of the wine-making firefighters who work at rue Blanche fire station.
 In a tradition that dates back to 1926, each September the firefighters harvest around 150kg of grapes from the sprawling vines that cling to the facade of the fire station building.